BDURON99/LUS4TB/README.md

 ### Disclaimer

-The Ultr-AI models where not integrated in the prototype in the course of the master thesis for time constraint reasons, a mock up is implemented in the meanwhile.
-The Butterfly Network SDK was not integrated as part of the research study for pricing issues, a mock up is implemented in the prototype.
+Due to time constraints, the Ultr-AI models were not integrated into the prototype during the course of the master’s thesis.
+Instead, a mock implementation was used as a placeholder.
+Additionally, the Butterfly Network SDK was not incorporated into the research study due to pricing limitations, and a mock version was implemented in the prototype as an alternative.

 ### Future Work